codeit-ninja/ng-pagination/README.md

 ## ng-pagination
 My first `github` project.

+#### Angular pagination directive.

 ![Pagination directive](http://i.imgur.com/AQDVI4F.jpg)

 Creates a pagination from an object.
 As an example.
-If a object has 1000 items, it will 100 pages from it with 10 items per page.
+If an object has 1000 items, it will create 100 pages from it with 10 items per page.

 ## Demo
 https://jsfiddle.net/o2pzzc61/5/